Teaching

 I'm a teacher who also speaks, not a speaker who occasionally teaches.
 There's a difference.

-I run Wavetable, where we design learning experiences for companies.
-I've spent 15 years in media, education, and entertainment, thinking about what makes things stick - structure, rhythm, participation, the bits people actually remember a week later.
+I run Wavetable, where we design learning experiences for global companies.
+I've spent 15 years across media, technology, education, and entertainment, thinking about what makes things stick - structure, rhythm, participation, the bits people actually remember a week later.
 That shapes everything I do in a room, whether it's a keynote, a workshop, or a semester-long course.

 Formats